lalchan123/School-Management-System-in-Django/README.md

 # School Management System

-**Project Summary-** The School Management System Projec is developed using Python Django.This will basically make school management easier.\n **Features-** admin can approve, delete teacher and student etc.teacher can take attendance etc.Student can view notices and attendance list etc.
+**Project Summary-** The School Management System Projec is developed using Python Django.This will basically make school management easier'\n' **Features-** admin can approve, delete teacher and student etc.teacher can take attendance etc.Student can view notices and attendance list etc.
 ## Language-